1danielcoelho/system-viewer/README.md

 - [`egui_web`](https://crates.io/crates/egui_web) as a source of the `gui_backend` inner crate

 # Usage:
 ## Running
 Check it out on your browser by clicking [here](https://1danielcoelho.github.io/assets/system-viewer/index.html)!

-It's still a work-in-progress though, and it may stutter a little big while it downloads all the high-resolution textures.
+It's still a work-in-progress though, and it may stutter a little bit while it downloads all the high-resolution textures.

 ## Development
 Run this:
 ```
 git clone https://github.com/1danielcoelho/system-viewer